 Click the Cap icon at the top of the Properties panel, and then change the Bevel Width to 1 and the Contour to Half Round.

-This is where our 3D wood images start to become a chipped paint font.
+This is where our 3D wood texture gets a chipped paint effect.

 Click the Front Inflation Material tab in the 3D panel, and then, in the Properties panel, click the Diffuse texture icon and choose Replace Texture.

 Load the PlywoodPainted0057 - Image 2 image.
-This will help us create the chipped paint on wood effect.
+That's how to create a chipped paint effect on the letters.

 Click the Diffuse texture icon again, and choose Edit UV Properties.

 What you need to do next is adjust the Tile and Offset values until you get a result you like on the painted wood texture.